JocysCom/UMQF/MORA/analysis/enders-game/entities/dink-meeker-actions.md

 ### 1 Ender - skill acquisition and protection

+Context: Dink requested Ender for his toon, teaching him advanced tactics and protecting him from Rose the Nose's worst impulses, while also grounding him psychologically about the nature of the "game".

 - ΔOS = +0.10 (Improved tactical skills, protection from Rose's worst impulses, psychological grounding regarding the "game")
 - VSA(Ender) = 0.60
 - Tc = 0.50